ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### option-{1/2/3/4}-confetti (optional for binary-poll, poll, quiz)

-Emoji that bursts in an explosion animation when an option is selected.
+Emoji that bursts in an explosion animation when selecting an options.
 On quizzes, only the correct option should have a confetti.

 ### option-{1/2/3/4}-results-category (optional for poll, required for results)

-On the results component, this attribute represents the name of the category, shown in larger text after the `prompt-text` and before the category description.
-If the results element doesn't specify thresholds, the category strategy will be used: the category with more options selected in polls across the story will be shown.
+The name of the category on the `amp-story-interactive-results` element.
+Shows in large text after the `prompt-text` and before the category description.
+It displays category with the most options selected in polls from the entire story if `option-{1/2/3/4}-results-threshold` is not defined.

 On polls it links the options to the result with that name as mentioned above.
-The string has to match perfectly for the options to be linked.
+The string has to match perfectly for the options to link.

 ### option-{1/2/3/4}-results-threshold (optional for results)

-On the results element, it determines the lower boundary for the category when linked to quizzes.
-The component will calculate the score as a percentage of questions answered correctly (between 0 and 100), and it will show the category that has the best lower threshold that matches the score.
-The best threshold is the highest one that is lower or equal to the score, or the lowest score if all thresholds are higher than the score.
+Determines the lower boundary for the `amp-story-interactive-results` category when linked to quiz elements.
+The component calculates a score from a percentage (between 0 and 100) of questions answered correctly.
+It displays the category that is lower or equal to the score.
+If all thresholds are higher than the score, it displays the category with the lowest score.
 If a threshold is present for any option, all other options also need a threshold.

 ## Aggregate data source